-Late that summer, 23 Jewish refugees arrived in America.
-They came from Recife, Brazil and, with the perfect mix of courage, tenacity, and determination, began their lives as Americans in what was then known as New Amsterdam.
+Late in the summer of 1654, 23 Jewish refugees arrived in America.
+They came from Recife, Brazil, and with the perfect mix of courage, tenacity, and determination, began their lives as Americans, building a community in what was then known as New Amsterdam.

-It is in honor of those intrepid men and women, the first Jews in what is now our nation, that the National Museum of American Jewish History has created the 1654 Society, our new annual leadership giving society.
+It is in honor of those intrepid men, women, and children, the first Jews in what is now our nation, that the National Museum of American Jewish History (NMAJH) has created the 1654 Society, our new annual leadership giving society.

 1654 Society members agree to deepen their commitment to NMAJH by making a four-year pledge to the Museum of $1,800, $3,600, $5,400, or more, per year, a powerful statement about their commitment to the preservation and interpretation of American Jewish history.